- Do I have to come to campus in the Online program?

 - Do I have to take all of my general education classes at UTC?

 Our advisors will work with you to be sure that you are able to transfer the most possible credit towards fulfilling the university's general education requirements.
-General Education courses can be completed elsewhere but you should check with the Gateway advisor before registering for any courses.
+General Education courses can be completed elsewhere but you should check with your advisor before registering for any courses.

 - What computer skills do I need to do well in this program?